Asciizzz/AsczHRtML/README.md

 ### Guide, I guess?

-Open the html file, that's LITERALLY IT
+Open the html file, that's LITERALLY IT, you don't even need internet

 Press 4, then press Load Texture, throw in the sky texture you want Press other things and stuffs to do other cool shits